alexandrosraikos/woocommerce-biz-courier-logistics/README.md

 Recommended requirements for this plugin are PHP 8.0+ (with `soap` extension enabled), WordPress 5.7+, WooCommerce 5.2+.

-_Biz Courier & Logistics for WooCommerce has not been tested with prior versions of PHP, WordPress or WooCommerce as of yet._
+_Biz Courier & Logistics for WooCommerce has not been tested with prior versions of PHP, WordPress or WooCommerce._

 ### Installation